GPUOpen-Tools/dev_driver_tools/docs/source/index.rst

 ==========================
 -  To collect complete profiles for DirectX 12, run the script 'AddUserToGroup.bat' in the scripts folder.
 See :ref:`DX12-timing-ref` for more information
+-  You may want to blacklist certain applications so they don't show up in the UI.
+For details, see :ref:`Blacklisting-ref`

 Getting started on Linux
 ========================